C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/increased-risk-of-drug-induced-disorders-adhd.md

 > -- [Attention-deficit/hyperactivity disorder (ADHD) in adult psychiatry: Data on 12-month prevalence, risk factors and comorbidity]

 ## Psychoses
-Frequent long-term abuse of strong cannabis can cause psychotic symptoms and increase the risk of psychotic disorders such as schizophrenia or schizoaffective.
+Frequent long-term abuse of potent cannabis can cause psychotic symptoms and increase the risk of psychotic disorders such as schizophrenia or schizoaffective.
 <sup>[</sup>[^cannabis-psychosis-risk-factor]<sup>, </sup>[^cannabis-schizo-evidence]<sup>, </sup>[^cannabis-schizo-risk-value]<sup>]</sup>

 > Cannabis is a known risk factor for schizophrenia, although the exact neurobiological process through which the effects on psychosis occur is not well-understood.